gitSatchP/gitSatchP/README.md

 ________________________________
-👋 Hi, my name is Satch Peterson
+👋 Hi, my name is Satchel Peterson
 ________________________________
 I am a third year at Columbia University studying Computer Science with a lifelong background as a musician.
 After many years of engagement on this front,